BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in resorts and larger shops, always have some CFP francs (XPF) on hand for smaller markets, local snack stands, and tips.
-ATMs are available in Papeete and larger towns, but can sometimes be unreliable, so withdrawing a bit more than you think you'll need when you see a working ATM is a smart move.
+While credit cards are widely accepted in resorts and larger shops, always have some CFP francs (XPF) on hand for smaller markets, local snack stands, or tipping.
+ATMs are available in Papeete and on the main islands, but can sometimes be unreliable or run out of cash, so don't rely on them solely.

 transport